 In English, there are some nouns or adjectives that take parameters.
 For example, family relation words.
 "Parent" is a noun despite having a parameter; "parent of" is the preposition version.
 In Spem, all such words are implemented as prepositions; if you want to talk about a parent without specifying who of, you could say "parent of someone".

 So the three main descriptive parts of speech have the following tradeoff:

 Verbs are slowed down when used subordinately, because they need "that/

 kel" ("that greens" is slower than "green").

 Adjectives are slowed down when used as the core of the sentence, because they need "is/

-Prepositions are slowed down by the need for "is" when used as core, but they take parameters naturally.
+Prepositions are slowed down by the need for "is" when used as core, but they take parameters.
 When the parameter is not specified, but there's an entity after them, they need some kind of separator to avoid that entity being confused for the paramater of the preposition.

-If a word doesn't take a parameter, it should be an adjective.
+If a word doesn't take a parameter, it should be an entity.
 Parameterless verbs or prepositions are senseless.
 (Perhaps with the sole exception of

 yɑr, which is parameterless but almost never used subordinately.)